 - 2.5 c water for pressure cooking the peas

 - 1/4 c Coconut grated

 - 6 Green chilies

-- 1 tablespoon Oil Coconut oil or peanut oil is highly recommended.
+- 1 tbsp Oil Coconut oil or peanut oil is highly recommended.

 - 10 Curry leaves

-- 1 teaspoon Salt to taste or to taste
+- 1 tsp Salt to taste or to taste

 Soaking The Peas

 - Wash the dried peas in running water 2 times.
 Discard all water.

 - Add 4 c water to this and let this soak for at least 6 to 8 hrs.